Engagement Localization

 The following statuses are available:

 - Ready for translation: Set this status when you finalize the content for translation.
 The content of the engagement is locked when the status is set as Ready for translation.
-Also, this status is automatically set when you export the XLIFF file for translation.
+Also, this status is manually set when you export the XLIFF file for translation.

 - Translation in progress: Set this status to indicate that the translation is in progress and any further changes will not be included for translation.

 - Translation complete: Set this status to indicate that the translation is complete and the translated content is available in the engagement.
-Also, this status is automatically set when you import the XLIFF file after translation.
+Also, this status is manually set when you import the XLIFF file after translation.

 Import XLIFF